Purchase of apartments on foreign markets

 Key indicators:

-• Stable GDP growth supporting the development of tourism
+- Stable GDP growth supporting tourism development

-• Controlled inflation at European levels
+- Controlled inflation at European levels

-• Infrastructure development
+- Infrastructure development

 Market risk

-Concentration analysis: The market is mainly concentrated in the capital and coastal city, which creates both opportunities and risks.
+Concentration analysis: The market is mainly concentrated in the capital and the coastal city, which creates both opportunities and risks.

-• Growing popularity as a destination
+- Growing popularity as a destination

-• Stable economic growth
+- Stable economic growth

 Trends and the Future of the Market